 It’s a good thing April Fojtik enjoys a challenge.
-Not only was she faced in August with the challenge of working as a full-time teacher during her student-teaching semester, but the small-town product also was asked to facilitate a new and different curriculum (Synergistic Modules) in an urban high school.
+Not only was she faced in August with the challenge of working as a full-time teacher during her student-teaching semester, but the small-town product also was asked to facilitate a new and different curriculum (Pitsco Modules) in an urban high school.

 Fojtik is one of two first-year Modules facilitators in the Kansas City Missouri School District who are part of the Kansas City Residential Internship Program, which hires education majors to spend their student-teaching semester, plus another year and a half, working full-time in the district.